dolanske/beskydy/README.md

 ## Usage

 Create a reactive partition by adding `x-scope` directive on an element.
-This will create a reactive scope for said element and all its descendants.
+This will create a reactive scope for said element and expose all of its properties to its descendants.

  ```html
 <div x-scope="{ count: 0 }">